pranjalsrajput/Treasure-of-Knowledge/README.md

 ### The book by Michael Nielsen
 [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/)

-### The book walks through the code behind the example in these videos, which you can find here:
+### The book walks through the code behind the example in these videos, which you can find here
 [Code](https://github.com/mnielsen/neural-networks-and-deep-learning)